Magneto-Acousto-Electric Tomography with Magnetic Field Measurements: Modeling, Inversion and Stability: Abstract

 \section{Abstract}

 Magneto-acousto-electric tomography (MAET) combines ultrasound with a static magnetic field to infer the electrical conductivity of an object.
 In this paper, we present a rigorous quasi-static mathematical model for MAET with magnetic field measurements and introduce an adjoint problem to decouple the resulting hybrid inverse problem.
 This yields a two-step inversion procedure: solving an acoustic inverse source problem and then recovering the conductivity from an internal current density.
-We prove that, under explicit smallness assumptions on the conductivity and coil geometry, the conductivity can be recovered with Lipschitz stability in both bounded and half-space geometries.
+For the second step, by exploiting the analytic structure of a coil-determined field, we establish an interior H\"older stability estimate without imposing a pointwise nonzero constraint on the internal data.
+We further prove that, under explicit smallness assumptions on the conductivity and coil geometry, the conductivity can be recovered with region-of-interest Lipschitz stability in both bounded and half-space geometries.

 \keywords{Inverse problems \and Coupled-physics imaging \and Magnetic field measurements \and Quasi-static modeling \and Conditional stability}

 \msc{35J25 \and 35R30 \and 65N21 \and 92C55}